ehowey/gatsby-theme-catalyst/README.md

 ### Context providers

-There are one context provider that is globally available in the themes to manage component function or appearance based on state.
-This is `isNavOpen`.
+There are two context providers that are globally available in the themes to manage component function or appearance based on state.
+These are `isNavOpen` and `isHome`.

 isNavOpen: True if the mobile nav menu is open

+isHome: True if you are on the homepage, this can cause a flash of unstyled content so use with caution.

-isMobile and isHome are depreciated and will be removed in v1.0.
-They were depreciated for performance reasons.
+isMobile is depreciated and will be removed in v1.0.
+It was depreciated for performance reasons.

 ```js
 // Import useContext and the context